lightsighter/Weft/README.md

  * `-n`: set the number of threads per CTA.
 This is required if the CUDA kernel did not have a `__launch_bounds__` annotation
+ * `-p`: print out individual files for each thread of all Weft modeled instructions, this will generate one file per thread
  * `-s`: assume warp-synchronous execution when checking for races
  * `-t`: set the size of the thread pool for Weft to use; in general, Weft is memory bound, so one or two threads per socket